 Every contribution goes directly to program delivery for entrepreneurs who've been locked out of mainstream support.
 Choose the path that fits you.

-Your gift directly funds trauma-informed financial coaching, business technical assistance, and digital readiness training — for the entrepreneurs most systems overlook.
+Your gift directly funds education and digital inclusion programming — for the entrepreneurs most systems overlook.
+Every skill we teach leads somewhere.
 Tax-deductible.
 All amounts welcome.

 Corporate partnerships fund program infrastructure, cohort delivery, and long-term capacity.
 Partners receive visibility, community trust, and the satisfaction of directly expanding economic inclusion in Southeast Michigan.
 Inquiries via check or formal agreement — let's talk.